odicforcesounds/The-Challenge/README.md

 ![](./images/FullMap.jpg?raw=true)

-### This Challenge is not a Social Network!
-The Objective is to DO something without talking so much!

 | Content | Tips | Description |
 | --- | --- | --- |
 | [Welcome Message](./Welcome/README.md) | Don't get lost | Welcome Message |